AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to add the new Expense using `AddExpense` Function.
+1. **Calls Smart Contract Method** : It interacts with the aelf blockchain's smart contract to add a new Expense using `AddExpense` Function.

 Next, we'll write the **Update Expense** function.

 ### Update Expense

-Write the function to fetch the board data.
+Write the function to update a selected expense.

 - Scroll down to find the comment `// step 4 - Update the Expense`.